khorsthuis/anymind-test/README.md

 Welcome to this project that serves as a technical evaluation for the role of senior-back-end dev at Anymind.
+This is my first time to develop an api using GraphQl.
+In the past I have only worked on Restfull Api's.

 Below I will outline the following things:
 - How to run the application
+- Calling the api
 - Architectural design decisions
 - What I would have liked to improve.